macexx/EAP-Controller/README.md

-Running on the latest Phusion release (ubuntu 16.04), with EAP Controller v2.5.3 ONLY X86!!!!!
+Running on the latest Phusion release (ubuntu 20.04), with EAP Controller v3.2.16

 **Pull image**